A numerical method for the fractional Zakharov-Kuznetsov equation: Time Discretization by an Integrating-Factor RK4 Scheme

 \section{Time Discretization by an Integrating-Factor RK4 Scheme}

-The fZK equation \eqref{eqn:fZK} contains a higher order stiff dispersive term \(\partial_{x_1}(\!- \Delta)^{\alpha/2} u\) that produces high‑frequency oscillations when discretized.
-If one were to apply a standard explicit Runge–Kutta method to the semi‑discrete system, these oscillations would impose a restrictive time‑step constraint of the form \(\Dt \, N^{1+\alpha} \ll 1\).
-Implicit methods can overcome this restriction but require the solution of nonlinear systems at each time step.
-An integrating‑factor approach avoids both drawbacks by solving the linear part exactly while applying an explicit RK4 scheme only to the remaining nonlinear terms.
-This technique, introduced for one‑dimensional stiff equations in \cite{canuto2006spectral,vaissmoradi2009error}, is well suited to multidimensional dispersive problems such as the fZK equation \eqref{eqn:fZK}.
+The fZK equation \eqref{eqn:fZK} contains the stiff dispersive term $\partial_{x_1}(-\Delta)^{\alpha/2}u$.
+After Fourier discretization, this term produces purely imaginary eigenvalues of size $\mathcal O(N^{1+\alpha})$.
+A standard explicit Runge--Kutta method applied directly to the semi-discrete system would therefore require a severe time-step restriction of the form $\Delta t\,N^{1+\alpha}\ll 1$.
+The integrating-factor approach removes this stiffness by integrating the linear dispersive part exactly and applying the explicit RK4 method only to the transformed nonlinear system.
+This is a standard strategy for stiff and highly oscillatory spectral discretizations; see \cite{canuto2006spectral,CoxMatthews2002,HochbruckOstermann2010,KassamTrefethen2005,vaissmoradi2009error}.